 Yes, ASOS is a fast fashion brand.

-ASOS is a fast fashion brand due to the speed of production and scale of clothes that it sells.
+ASOS is a fast fashion brand due to the speed it produces its clothes, the scale at which it sells clothes, and the sheer number of clothes that it sells.

 Fashion Revolution Transparency Rating: 47/100